 Click here for further info on Glacier National Park Permits.

-The most common option is to camp just outside the park and hike into the nearest back country permit office to organize permits.
+The most common option is to camp just outside the park and hike to the nearest backcountry permit office to organize permits.
 Northbound hikers must hike 27 miles to Grants Village.
 Southbound hikers must hike 18 miles to Old Faithful Village.

 Click here for further info on Yellowstone National Park Permits.